noahzeldin/dissertation/reception_analysis_write_up.md

 much of the corpus analyzed here consists of articles written about the premiere performances, both of which were held in Berlin.

 These articles vary significantly in length.
-The figure below (**Tokens per Article**) provides a visualization, comparing the lengths of articles after processing (e.g. removing the most commonly used words that provide no relevant information, like pronouns and basic verbs), expressed in number of words or “tokens.”
+The figure below provides a visualization, comparing the lengths of articles after processing (e.g. removing the most commonly used words that provide no relevant information, like pronouns and basic verbs), expressed in number of words or “tokens.”
 These are grouped first by piece and then by political orientation.

 ![](reception_analysis_write_up_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->